Lewis Adams

 Lewis Adams (October 27, 1842 – April 30, 1905) was an African-American former slave in Macon County, Alabama, who is best remembered for his work in helping found the school in 1881 in Tuskegee, Alabama which grew to become the normal school that with its first principal, Booker T Washington, grew to become Tuskegee University.

 Little is known of Adams' early life.
 It is known, however, that despite having no formal education, Adams could read, write, and speak several languages.
 He was an experienced tinsmith, harness-maker, and shoemaker.
-He was married to "Sallie" (Sarah Adams) with whom he had sixteen children with.
+He was married to Sarah Adams, with whom he had sixteen children.
 He was an acknowledged leader of the county's African-American community.

-Adams was especially concerned that, without an education, the recently freed former slaves (and future generations) would not be able to fully support themselves.
+Adams was especially concerned that, without an education, formerly enslaved people (and future generations) would not be able to support themselves fully.
 There were no institutions at that time to teach them essential skills.
-In partnership with a white former slave owner, Adams established a school in 1874.
+In partnership with a white former enslaver, Adams established a school in 1874.